 - Rules and regulations when running a flower shop business

 - Test your business idea (opens in a new tab)

 - Register a company (opens in a new tab)

 - Apply for a business loan (opens in a new tab)

-To start a florist shop you’ll need to create a business plan, this guide shows you what you’ll need to do to susseccfully start a florist shop.
-Whatever the occasion, whether it is happy or sad, people have always enjoyed receiving flowers from family, friends and loved ones.
+To start a florist shop you’ll need to create a business plan, this guide shows you what you’ll need to do to successfully start a florist shop.
+Whatever the occasion, people have always enjoyed receiving flowers from family, friends and loved ones.
 And increasingly, flowers are not just for special occasions.
 Over half of all the money spent on flowers comes from people buying them for their own homes.
-Now more than ever, behind the bouquets and bunches lies a large and thriving floristry industry.
+Now more than ever, behind the bouquets and bunches lies a large and thriving floral industry.